Skip to main content

 Step 2.
 Go to Settings ➜ Custom Fields.

-Step 2.
-To create a custom field, click on the green button: + Custom Field.

 Step 3.
+To create a custom field, choose 'Add Custom Field'.

-You will now be presented with different types of fields.
-Select the type you want to add:
+Step 4.
+You will now be presented with different types of fields:

-• Text: It can be used to enter a couple of words or a short sentence
+• Text: Used to enter a couple of words or a short sentence

-• Large text: It can be used to add a large piece of text, such as a long description
+• Large text: Used to add a large piece of text, such as a long description

-• Auto-complete: It offers a dropdown menu from which one or several options can be selected
+• Auto-complete: Dropdown menu from which one or several options can be selected

-• Image: It offers the possibility to upload an image from your computer, from an URL or from the media library.
-You can also specify the image dimensions
+• Image: Upload an image from the computer, a URL or from the media library.
+Optionally specify image dimensions

 • Email: It can be used to enter an email address